metno/S-ENDA-documentation/source/architecture.rst

 one of the document-oriented databases (https://en.wikipedia.org/wiki/Document-oriented_database)

 We need to clarify which protocol GeoNorge would prefer to use to harvest metadata from us.
-Our preference is CSW.
+Our preference is the `Open Geospatial Consortium (OGC) <https://www.opengeospatial.org/>`_ `Catalogue Service for the Web (CSW) <https://www.opengeospatial.org/standards/cat>`_.
 Also how does GeoNorge provide data further to search engines and international portals.

 Goal and use cases of S-ENDA sprint no. 1
 ==========================================